 Personal injury lawsuits against the families of teen drunk drivers may offer families an important way to protect and care for the victims of drunk driving.
 The Washington Post recently reported on lawsuits that the “affluenza” teen’s family was facing as a result of the teen’s drunk driving accident.
 One teen was thrown from the vehicle, resulting in serious brain damage.
 While the affluenza teen received a light sentence of ten years probation and rehab-a sentence that outraged many in the community, the family may still face personal injury lawsuits from the victims’ families.

-The law offers families of teen drunk driving victims many important remedies.
+Furthermore, the law offers families of teen drunk driving victims many important remedies.
 Families may be able to receive money for their loved one’s injuries, medical expenses, pain and suffering, and lost wages.
 If you or a loved one has suffered at the hands of a drunk driver, it is important to speak to a Minnesota car accident lawyer as soon as possible.
 You may only have a limited amount of time to seek damages.
 The Law Office of Martin T. Montilino is a qualified auto accident lawyer who may be able to assist you and your loved ones if a teen drunk driver or negligent driver affected your lives.